Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Discussion Summary (Model: gpt-5.2)

-Consensus: Skeptical—many view this as overhyped (possibly AI-generated) marketing that damaged Cloudflare’s credibility.
+Consensus: Skeptical—many view this as misleading marketing plus poor (possibly AI-generated) engineering communication.

 Top Critiques & Pushback: